Skip to main content

 • Startup performance issues: Delays in app initialization, preventing the first usable screen from appearing quickly.

-• Background performance issues: Slow or resource-heavy background tasks impacting app responsiveness.
+• Background performance issues: Slow or resource-heavy background components or dependencies resolutions impacting app responsiveness.

-• Main thread performance issues: Tasks running on the main thread for over 100ms, potentially leading to freezes or ANRs.
+• Main thread performance issues: Components or dependencies resolutions running on the main thread for over 100ms, potentially leading to freezes or ANRs.

 • Dependency performance issues: Inefficient resolution of dependencies slowing down app responsiveness.